microsoft/LightGBM/docs/GPU-Targets.rst

     [LightGBM] [Info] Trained a tree with leaves=7 and max_depth=5
     [2]:    test's rmse:0

 Running on OpenCL CPU backend devices are in generally slow, and we observe crashes on some Windows and macOS systems.
 Make sure you check the ``Using GPU Device`` line in the log and it is not using a CPU.
-The above log shows that we are using ``Oland`` GPU From AMD and not CPU.
+The above log shows that we are using ``Oland`` GPU from AMD and not CPU.

 Example of using CPU (``gpu_platform_id = 0``, ``gpu_device_id = 1``).
 The GPU device reported is ``Intel(R) Core(TM) i7-4600U CPU``, so it is using the CPU backend rather than a real GPU.